 Uploading early as an “Unlisted” video

-If you’ve licensed digitally fingerprinted music from AudioJungle, we recommend that you set your YouTube videos to “Unlisted” upon uploading, until all “matched third-party content” notices are cleared.
+If you’ve licensed Content ID music from AudioJungle, we recommend setting your YouTube videos to “Unlisted” upon uploading until all “matched third-party content” notices are cleared.

-This will allow suitable time for any copyright notices to be cleared before the video is published, and ensure that you can monetize your video from the moment it goes live without any conflicts.
-Once the copyright notice has been removed, the video can then be set to “Public” and monetization can be activated on the video.
+This will allow time for any notices to be cleared before the video is published and ensure that you can monetize your video from the moment it goes live.
+Once the notice is removed, the video can be set to “Public,” and monetization can be activated.

 Whitelisting Channels

-If you or your client regularly uses Content ID registered music by a particular author in your YouTube videos, or have used a piece of Content ID registered music in multiple YouTube videos, some YouTube Partner Platforms such as FUGA also support having an entire YouTube channel whitelisted.
-Whitelisting a channel will prevent any further copyright notices from appearing on future videos that contain music from that specific author.
+If you or a client regularly use Content ID music from a specific author, some YouTube Partner Platforms also support whitelisting an entire YouTube channel.
+Whitelisting will prevent any further copyright notices from appearing on future videos that contain music from that author.

-To do so, you’ll need to directly contact the author via their AudioJungle profile page to have them request this for your channel.
-In your message simply provide them with:
+To do so, you’ll need to directly contact the author via their AudioJungle profile page and provide them with:

 - The contents of your purchased License Certificate(s)

-- A link to the relevant YouTube channel (this may be your own channel or a client’s channel, for example, if you are producing videos for them)
+- A link to the relevant YouTube channel (your own or a client’s)

-Please Note: Occasionally, whitelisting a YouTube channel may not be possible if there are existing, uncleared copyright notices from another author/rights-holder on that channel.
-If so, these must be individually cleared first, before the channel can be whitelisted.
+Please Note: Occasionally, whitelisting a YouTube channel may not be possible if there are existing, uncleared copyright notices from another author on that channel.
+If so, these must be individually cleared first.

-How to clear notice on other social media platforms (Facebook, Instagram)?
+How to clear notices on other social media platforms (Facebook, Instagram)?

-When the content you have posted on social media platforms has received a content ID notice, please follow the guidelines you receive in an email from Facebook or Instagram or navigate to a respective Help Centre in order to clear a claim:
+When content you've posted on other social media platforms receives a content ID notice, please follow the guidelines in the email you receive from Facebook or Instagram, or navigate to their respective Help Centers to clear the claim: